bernasiakk/Turning-book-ratings.csv-into-a-relational-database/README.md

 ## Usage/Testing
 - To test this notebook and verify how it treats appends, you may use `./sample_data` which I prepared.

-## Contact
-For any questions or inquiries, please contact me at bernasiakk@gmail.com

-Thanks for reading!